outcry27/crybabyFX/README.md

 # crybabyFX
 "CryBaby" Prop FX - a compact, customizeable Arduino-based soundboard and effects driver.

+Dependencies: Requires Adafruit's Soundboard, LED Backpack, and GFX libraries present in your Arduino IDE in order to compile.

 Current Version: 1.0
 - Stable and usable, with muzzle strobe, LED alphanumeric display, and serial audio control all functional